DocHolliday13x/gallery-of-horns/README.md

 # Project Overview

-Gallery of Horns is our first project utilizing REACT and is our assignment for Lab 01 of the CodeFellows 301 Course.
-I generated all the files using create-react-app in my terminal and then imported them into GitHub.
+Gallery of Horns is our first project utilizing REACT and the follwoing is a description of our assignment for Lab 01 of the CodeFellows 301 Course.

+Lab 01: I generated all the files using create-react-app in my terminal and then imported them into GitHub.
 After creating a branch to do my work on, I added a header, main and footer to my App component.
 Inside of the main component, I added two HornedBeast components that each pass a title, image URL, and description.

 ## Getting Started with Create React App